lawrenceevalyn/THE-DISS/README.md

 ## October 26, 2017

 Talked with Terry today -- *timeliness* is emerging as a crucial concept for me.

+## October 25, 2017

+Notes from meeting with mom:

+meeting with mom

+- I will go through the DH2018 application beforehand

+AGENDA ITEMS
+- ask mom what has been done so far

+-- Manisha Shulka (MA student) is in charge of the projects, she is doing her masters thesis in this area

+-- the French students have gone; they were working on two distinct projects:
+--- we have downloaded and parsed all of the Shakespeare, and built social networks on all of them (Pierre and Manuel, and before than Preston)
+--- Manisha is in charge of putting that on the web
+--- get these exposed and really happy, fix interface issues, etc, and THEN maybe the 500 Early Modern Plays
+--- something went wrong with the play... it’s showing definitely wrong numbers for Much Ado but works for Hamlet

+-- another student (senior undergrad honors) wants to compare play and movie scripts and how their social networks compare; he is looking at non-shakespeare based just on what he can find scripts of for free (I am interested in all movie adaptations of Hamlet) - but this will be a while

+-- freshman honors student is also interested in something here, TB

+-- also the quotation project with Marion, looking for all the shakespeare in Northanger Abbey; mom needs to meet with her, is following up now
+--- she is having difficulty developing for non-exact matches, ngram matches
+--- she has all the ECCO texts parsed; she extracted just the raw text so we can look for any quote in any book

+-- Marion is going to combine the best parts of everybody’s parsing code and put it up on the server -- also going to find all those “details” of numbers paper

+- if I want to mess with this:
+-- log in as mom with the info given previously, find probably /projects/clip/sna and then the online thing is in javascript package d3; the counting code was in java, then went into gephi to analyse the graph
+-- I could copy all of it, play away and make it look nicer, and then merge it back in later

+- literary implications:
+-- looking at tragedy, comedy, history
+-- do ensembles change over time? interest in large groups or just one protagonist?
+-- what plays are most similar, what plays most different?
+-- can we detect subplots via clusters? - what’s the mathematical value of cliquishness? gephi has this

+- ask what I should say in meeting with Jeremy
+-- infodump that we’re working on, demo Hamlet (but don’t leave him with the URL) -- ask him for his immediate thoughts, thumbs-up/down on current lines of thought, what questions dome to mind that you’d like answer to -- and we’ll scurry away
+--- who else should we compare to?

+** I will send mom that DH2018 paper on social networks

+- schedule next meeting

+Next steps:
+- once the code is working, mom will send Manisha to let me play with aesthetics in a sandbox; once it looks nicer, we’ll move it into the main area
+- I will get the CLiP website sorted in the mean time
+- I will have an initial meeting with Jeremy
+- I will send DH2017 article about networks
+- DH2018: the tool (live demo) is available for you to use! email us interesting question you have! we are excited to collaborate with you on new features!
+-- plan for us to both go, but negotiate with Emma

+** figure christmas plans

 ## October 24, 2017